FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/README.md

 Overview
 ---
-This repository contains starting files for the Behavioral Cloning Project.
+This repository contains the files for the Behavioral Cloning Project of the Udacity Self-Driving-Cars Nanodegree.

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You will train, validate and test a model using Keras.
-The model will output a steering angle to an autonomous vehicle.

-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.
+In this project, a convolutional neural network model is trained, validated and tested using Keras.
+The model is trained and validated on data collected from the Udacity Simulator by the user driving a car around a track.
+Collected data consist of images, and a csv file (see P4Data archive) where each row has the image filenames , the driving inputs (steering, speed, etc. although in this project only the steering is used).
+The model outputs a steering angle to drive the car of the simulator autonomously on the track at a constant speed.

+The project [writeup](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/writeup.pdf) contains a thourough description of the trained model.

-To meet specifications, the project will require submitting five files:
+The project will contains the following files:
-* model.py (script used to create and train the model)
+* [model.py](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/model.py): the script used to create and train the model;
-* drive.py (script to drive the car - feel free to modify this file)
+* [drive.py](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/drive.py): the script to drive the car;
-* model.h5 (a trained Keras model)
+* [model.h5](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/model.h5): the file containing the data of the trained Keras model;
-* a report writeup file (either markdown or pdf)
+* [writeup.pdf](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/writeup.pdf): the the report of the project;
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* [video.mp4](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/video.mp4): the video recording of the vehicle driving autonomously around the track for one full lap.

+The following additional files have been added:
+* [P4Data.tar.gz](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/P4Data.tar.gz): the archive containing the collected data
+* [P4OtherData.tar.gz](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/P4OtherData.tar.gz): another archive with addional collected data;
+* [merge_data.py](https://github.com/FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/blob/master/merge_data.py): an utility to merge data coming from different collecting sessions.

 This README file describes how to output the video in the "Details About Files In This Directory" section.

-Creating a Great Writeup
----
-A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

 The Project
 ---
 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Launch the simulator, choose "Simulator mode", press "R" to set the directory where to save data and re-press it to start recording (and then repress it to stop).
+In my case I recorded three laps around the first track.
-* Design, train and validate a model that predicts a steering angle from image data
+* Design, train and validate a model that predicts a steering angle from image data by running the `model.py` script.
-* Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
+* Use the model to drive the vehicle autonomously around the first track in the simulator so that it remains on the road for an entire loop around the track.
+Launch the simlator and choose "Autonomous mode" and launch the Python script `drive.py`
-* Summarize the results with a written report

 ### Dependencies
-This lab requires:
+This project requires:

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)